The Constitution’s apportionment clause makes wealth taxes clearly unconstitutional.

 A major pillar of the funding for each of these plans are new wealth taxes.
 This would be an entirely new federal idea — that tax on owned property would be owed every year.
 While real estate property taxes exist, they’re not done at a federal level; these are state and local county responsibilities, allowed by their State constitutions.

-The proposed federal wealth taxes would start to kick in at $30 million of net worth for Sanders, and $50 million for Senator Sanders.
+The proposed federal wealth taxes would start to kick in at $30 million of net worth for Sanders, and $50 million for Senator Warren.

 Though the mechanics have yet to be spelled out, every year, presumably, wealthy households would have to assess their net worth, and pay an annual fee to the IRS.

 On the surface, it’s a compelling notion, the idea that Jeff Bezos and Bill Gates, Wall Street Hedge Fund managers and the uber-wealthy should pay even more for the programs we want than they do today in income and other taxes.
+There’s no more attractive idea than that others pay for things.
 The majority of the dollars to be tapped is in wealth — i.e., property — not annual income.

 The best estimates today are that such a wealth tax might raise between $2 and $4.3 trillion over ten years, meaning they’d fund between 2% and 8.6% of Sanders’ or Warren’s spending proposals.
-But these forecasts make a lot of highly debatable assumptions, such as the idea that capital generally won’t flee, or that illiquid assets with subjective value, like ownership in family businesses or land or art would be fairly valued, kept in the open and honestly reported.
+But these forecasts make a lot of highly debatable assumptions, such capital won’t flee, or that illiquid assets with subjective value like ownership in family businesses (or land or art) would be fairly valued, kept in the open and honestly reported.

-Wealth tax proponents generally ignore the realities of what’s happened when large wealth taxes have been implemented in other nations — the wealthiest flee or move assets elsewhere, resulting in far less revenue than originally forecast.
+Wealth tax proponents generally ignore the realities of what’s happened when large wealth taxes have been implemented in other nations.
+When wealth taxes are passed, the wealthiest flee or move assets elsewhere, resulting in far less revenue than originally forecast.

 Capital has never been more global nor more mobile than it is today in the twenty first century.
 Billions of dollars can migrate at the click of a button.

-The second rationale for such plans are to help begin to narrow the vast, and growing, disparity between the nation’s wealthiest and poorest households.
+The second rationale for such plans is to help narrow the vast and growing disparity between the nation’s wealthiest and poorest households.

 As this chart illustrates, the Top 1% of households as measured by net worth now own more than the bottom 80%, and that this separation has been increasing since the late 1980’s, which began a period of both innovation — the Information Age, which helped create spectacular wealth for a relatively few pioneers, and financial deregulation.